As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Story stones are a great activity for children and adults as well.
 They can offer a fun and relaxing way of enjoying family time together.
 If you want some ideas for your story stones, check out Artful Parent.

-Kids might also take a liking to alphabet rocks, which are easy to make and are practical.
+Kids might also take a liking to alphabet rocks, which are easy to make and practical.
 These stones can help kids practice spelling words You can also use them to create messages and put them on the table for the ones dear to you.

 TIP: Small kids love rock collecting!
 Check out these 13 simple but clever tips on how to get them started with rock collecting here: